UUD-dev/UUD-dev.github.io/README.md

 	https://UUD-dev.github.io

 If your Streamer.bot broadcaster accounts and bot accounts are setup correctly you should now be forwarding chat messages between Twitch / YouTube.
-And you should see a notification "SUCCESS: Websocket connection connected! (localhost:8080)"
+And you should see a notification:

+	"SUCCESS: Websocket connection connected! (localhost:8080)"

 ## How to run the plugin: